lacanoid/datalink/docs/options.md

 Con: Potentionally destructive for files

+### LCO=1xx,3xx RECOVERY YES

+Provides point-in-time recovery of file contents.

+Con: More space usage.
+It might be good to make use of *copy-on-write* feature of some filesystems, but I don't know which ones support it and how to turn it on.
+It should be always on by default, anyway.

-### LCO=322 ON UNLINK DELETE
+### LCO=2xx,3xx ON UNLINK DELETE

 Delete the file from the filesystem after it is unlinked.

 Note that this requires at least READ ACCESS DB (and thus also at least WRITE ACCESS BLOCKED) option.

+This requires `DELETE` directory privilege in `datalink.access` for current user, even if superuser

-Pro: Provides better referential integrity
+Pro: Provides better referential integrity (like ON DELETE CASCADE)

 Pro: Automatic cleanup of file no longer needed